“In recognizing the humanity of our fellow beings, we pay ourselves the highest tribute.”

 They envision a world where every Utahn can live and work without fear of being discriminated against, bullied in school, denied access to basic programs, or become victims of abuse and neglect.

-AJFA sets aside 10% of funds raised for a grants program to nurture smaller legal aid programs that provide direct civil legal aid to under-served populations.
+AJFA sets aside 10% of campaign funds to nurture smaller legal aid programs that provide direct civil legal aid to under-served populations.

 Catholic Community Services Legal Immigration Program | DNA Navajo Legal Services | Holy Cross Ministries Legal Immigration Program |